randyfasion/RandyPortfolio/README.md

     -In this application I created a calendar that allows a user to save events for each hour of the day by modifying starter code.

     - I used the Momentjs library to work with the date and time.
+JavaScript, and CSS.

 **Password Generator**